yannicklevederpvtl/uv-buildpack/README.md

    - Ensure the buildpack creates the startup script in the correct location
    - Check that the release script points to the right path

-2. **Virtual environment not unpacking**
+2. **Dependencies not installing**
-   - Verify the `.venv.tar.gz` file exists in the application directory
+   - Verify the dependency files exist in the application directory
-   - Check that the virtual environment was packaged during staging
+   - Check that the virtual environment was created successfully
-   - Ensure the runtime environment has sufficient disk space
+   - Ensure the runtime environment has internet access

-3. **Large droplet size**
+3. **Long startup times**
-   - Virtual environment packages increase application size
+   - Use lock files to speed up dependency installation
-   - Consider using lock files to reduce package size
+   - Consider pre-installing common dependencies

 4. **Permission errors**
    - Ensure buildpack scripts have execute permissions